weriomat/nixos-config/abtodo.md

 ## NIX

 - Proper nixd setup with hm integration
-- alejandra on lists with one thingie space arround wegen gf in helix
 - take a look at hm scripts and evaluate if i keep them

 ## DEV